neelchauhan/mpd-x/docs/mpd25.md

 ## []{#25}4.6.1.
 MPPC protocol[]{#mppc}

-Mpd implements Microsoft Point-to-point compression (MPPC) CCP subprotol.
+mpdx implements Microsoft Point-to-point compression (MPPC) CCP subprotol.
 To enable it, \'mppc\' option should be enabled at the CCP layer.